 Cherry blossom, mandu

-Welcome to the Cherry Blossom Picnic project
+Welcome to the Cherry Blossom project

 You are invited to take part in the Cherry Blossom Project.